virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![TargetNodesFilter](/img/TargetNodesFilter.jpg)

 ##Custom Buttons
-The custom buttons functionality is intended for planks within <b>Add-ons</b> section.
+The custom buttons settings are intended for extending and adjusting functionality of planks within <b>Add-ons</b> section.
 It can be accessed upon clicking the same-named button next to the required node:

 ![Addontab](/img/Addontab.jpg)